-- 11.7 Project documents shall be kept either in the form of the originals, or certified true copies of the originals, or on commonly accepted data carriers including electronic versions of original documents or documents existing in electronic version only.
-There is no obligation to retain documentation in both formats. - 11.8 Many organisations have now adopted "paperless" record management systems where documents previously stored in conventional paper form are now stored as electronic records.
+11.7 Project documents shall be kept either in the form of the originals, or certified true copies of the originals, or on commonly accepted data carriers including electronic versions of original documents or documents existing in electronic version only.
+There is no obligation to retain documentation in both formats.